 One of the areas where aromatherapy shines is depression.
 It’s a hidden disease and while we’re getting much better at having honest discussions about depression, we still have a long way to go.

-As an aromatherapist, I know how valuable and easy essential oils are in treating depression.
+As an aromatherapist, I know how valuable and easy essential oils are in helping you with depression.

 What Is Depression?